TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 #### Enabling MDCB TLS

-Assuming that TLS certificates for the Tyk MDCB are available in the Kubernetes Secret `mdcb-tls-secret`, follow these steps to enable TLS:
+Assuming that TLS certificates for the Tyk MDCB are available in the Kubernetes Secret `mdcb-tls-secret`, follow these steps to enable TLS for RPC connection:
 1. Set `tyk-mdcb.mdcb.tls.useSSL` to true.
 2. Set `tyk-mdcb.mdcb.tls.secretName` to the name of the Kubernetes secret containing TLS certificates for the Tyk MDCB, in this case, `mdcb-tls-secret`.